Cost of Living

 GoinGlobal’s career experts regularly update details about inflation, purchasing power, and costs of goods and services.
 Below is a brief excerpt from this section:

-After years of almost no changes in Spain’s cost of living, the national economy’s recovery has also started affecting general prices.
-The national Índice de Precios de Consumo (IPC or Index of Consumption Prices, calculated monthly by the National Institute of Statistics) has increased between 1.5 and 3% in the last six months, mainly due to the rise of international oil prices, as well as that of electricity.
-This has not only caused an increase in the inflation level, but also a small loss of the average purchasing power, as most salaries have not grown uniformly.
+After years of almost no changes in Spain’s cost of living, the national economy’s recovery continues to affect general prices.
+The national Índice de Precios de Consumo (IPC or Index of Consumption Prices, calculated monthly by the National Institute of Statistics) keeps fluctuating upwards, and it has recently registered an annual growth of 2.3%, mainly due to the rise of oil prices, as well as that of food and electricity.
+While this has caused an increase in the inflation level, Spain’s purchasing power has decreased for most Spanish employees, as salaries have not improved during this economic recovery.
+Only the salaries of executives, directors and managers have increased slightly in the last two years, offering better standards of living for such professionals.

-Despite this small rise in Spain’s cost of living, the country is still one of the least expensive countries in Western Europe.
-In fact, the country registers the cheapest price for a basic shopping basket in the region, according to the most recent statistics by Eurostat.
+Despite the small rise in cost of living, Spain is still one of the least expensive countries in Western Europe.
+In fact, the country registers cheaper than average prices for most basic consumer products in the region, according to the most recent statistics by Eurostat.

 This is just a brief sample of the extensive information in the GoinGlobal Spain Career Guide.